Paul J. Gutman Library: Resources

-The Paul J. Gutman Library contains 54,000-square-foot and seats 400.
+The 54,000-square-foot Paul J. Gutman Library seats 400 people.
 Its design combines a traditional book-and-journal collection with an extensive electronic environment.
 Through its website, the library delivers a wide range of information resources to members of the University community on and off campus.
 Electronic resources include: Avery Index to Architectural Periodicals, Art Index, EBSCO, S&P’s NetLibrary, Hoover's, LexisNexis, ProQuest, MD Consult, JSTOR Stylesight, and many more.
-These online databases and electronic book, newspaper, and journal collections offer students convenient 24/7 research and study access to a continually-expanding world of knowledge and information.

 The availability of electronic resources, including 42,000 online journals, supplements a book collection of more than 150,000 volumes, with special emphasis in the areas of art and architecture, design, textiles, sciences, and business.
 The Gutman Library Special Collections Department maintains one of the largest collections in the United States devoted to the history of the textile industry.
 A contemporary reading collection of best-sellers and popular materials is also available.
 Other print publications include 450 current journal, trade, and newspapers subscriptions.
 Materials not available in the Gutman Library collection can be obtained through an interlibrary loan network linking more than 14,000 libraries around the world, or through EZBorrow, a self-service loan system for books from over 50 of Pennsylvania's largest academic libraries.

 Building features

-The Paul J. Gutman Library building contains individual study carrels, seven group study rooms, and student lounge areas.
-To help students become effective and efficient researchers, librarians work with faculty to educate students about the resources available and the most effective ways of accessing and using them.
-Classroom presentations and one-on-one hands-on instruction are aimed at creating an information-literate student body.

-The Library has rooms for quiet study and group discussion: six group study rooms accommodating two to six people are equipped with tables, chairs, and power outlets; two rooms, 101 and 214, are equipped with plasma screens for projection from laptops.